Privacy Policy

 We review this policy regularly and may update it from time to time.

-This policy was last updated on: 6 June 2022
+This policy was last updated in April 2025

 Privacy Impact Assessment Register

-The AOFM is required to conduct a Privacy Impact Assessment (PIA) for all projects with a high privacy risk or if directed by the Office of the Australian Information Commissioner (OAIC).
+The AOFM is required to conduct a Privacy Impact Assessment (PIA) for all projects with a high privacy risk in accordance with the Privacy (Australian Government Agencies – Governance) APP Code 2017 (Cth) (the Privacy Code), or if directed by the OAIC.

 A PIA is conducted where the AOFM considers that the project involves new or changed ways of handling personal information that are likely to have a significant impact on the privacy of individuals.